MartinTheDragon/Nuclear-Tech-Mod-Remake/README.md

 ### Privacy

 The mod won't spy on you or collect any personal data.
 That would be unethical (yes I'm looking at you, Microsoft).
-However, it uses the Forge version checker, which fetches a JSON file with update information from <https://nucleartech.martinthedragon.at/raw/update.json>.
+However, it uses the Forge version checker, which fetches a JSON file with update information from <https://www.ntmr.dev/raw/update.json>.
-Any requests made to this domain and its subdomains will increment a country-specific counter, depending on the IP-address.
-The IP-address isn't logged for me to see (which doesn't legally count as personally-identifying information anyway), and only the counter is kept for (very) rough statistics on how many people play the mod each day.
-It is just a side effect of providing an update-checker service.
+Currently, this file is hosted on <https://codeberg.org>, which imposes no tracking other than storing your IP address for seven days in log files (see their [Privacy Policy](https://codeberg.org/Codeberg/org/src/branch/main/PrivacyPolicy.md)).
-If you wish to not use that service for the sake of your privacy, you are free to modify the mod as per license by removing the line beginning with `updateJSONURL` in the [mods.toml](src/main/resources/META-INF/mods.toml) file and compiling your own version (Forge also uses that version checker system by the way).
+If you still wish to not use that service for the sake of your privacy, you are free to modify the mod as per license by removing the line beginning with `updateJSONURL` in the [mods.toml](src/main/resources/META-INF/mods.toml) file and compiling your own version (Forge also uses that version checker system by the way).